The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 3. Checking the Timeline

-We checked all logs (including INFO) before and after the errors to understand the sequence of failures chronologically.
+I checked all logs (including INFO) before and after the errors to understand the flow of the failure chronologically.

 12:06:49 ERROR Memory limit of 1024 MiB exceeded with 1029 MiB used